Research: Know the Opportunity

 When writing a resume, it is important to tailor your skills and accomplishments to the target job.
 Demonstrating how you had an impact on past positions is key for recruiters and hiring managers.

-Start by listing your most significant accomplishments first, as this will give the reader an immediate impression of what value you can bring.
+When you begin your resume writing project, start by listing your most significant accomplishments first, as this will give the reader an immediate impression of what value you can bring.
 Make sure these are quantifiable if possible, such as “Increased customer satisfaction scores by 20%” or “Achieved 1 million dollars in sales within six months.”
 This allows recruiters to understand the impact you have made in different roles without having to read between the lines.

 You should also highlight any awards or recognition you have received in relation to your specific job functions or successes.
 This type of evidence shows that others have noticed and appreciated your hard work, which will be attractive to potential employers looking for a candidate who can excel in their role.
 Additionally, include any certifications related to the position; this demonstrates a commitment to professional development and provides evidence that you are qualified for higher responsibility roles in future jobs.